 They were bred specifically for speed and racing.
 The term “Quarter” was branded due to the distance the horses were able to run at their full speed.
 Some of these fantastic horses have been clocked at an unheard of 55mph, but again, this speed can only be maintained for about a quarter-mile.

 There are upwards of 1 million Elk living in North America today.
-They enjoy multiple types of habitats, including wooded areas, plains, mountain ranges, and even swamps, although they do try to avoid heavily wooded areas.
+They enjoy multiple habitats, including wooded areas, plains, mountain ranges, and even swamps, although they try to avoid heavily wooded areas.

 Approaching Elk is not suggested as they can become extremely territorial and violent.
 Predators of this creature include the American Black Bear, wolf, coyote, bobcat, and cougar.